Toshi's Table

 Ingredients needed to make miso mushroom gravy.

-• Vegan butter - I like to use the Earth Balance brand.
+• Vegan butter - I like to use the Earth Balance brand but feel free to use your favorite.

 • Mushrooms - baby bella mushrooms are amazing in the recipe, however you can use a variety of mushrooms.